15 Unbelievable Things to Do in New Jersey (Travel Guide)

 Liberty Science Center: NJ’s Interactive Discovery.
 Experience science, fun, and exploration at one of the state’s top attractions.

-12. Great Swamp National Wildlife Refuge
+15. Spot Herons at Great Swamp Wildlife Refuge

 Covering over 7,800 acres, the Great Swamp National Wildlife Refuge in Morris County is one of the best spots for hiking, birdwatching, and wildlife photography in New Jersey.
 This protected wetland is home to over 240 bird species, white-tailed deer, foxes, and turtles.